 The key to selecting paper for pastel drawing is to choose something that has texture or tooth.
 If it's too smooth, the pastels won't adhere.
 Check that the paper is pH-neutral.
 If it's not acid free, it can shift the colour and cause brittleness.
 Good choices are canvas, watercolour paper, pastel paper and sand board.

-04. Soft and hard pastels
+04. Experiment with soft and hard pastels

 Soft pastels are rich and luminous in colour, provide a loose grainy texture and are easy to blend with varied surface effect, but are a little fragile.
 Hard pastels are a little less vibrant in colour, but more stable than soft pastels.
 They're great for adding detail to your drawings.

-05. Pencils and oils
+05. Test drive pencils and oils

-Water soluble pastels can be used just like a regular soft pastel, except that you can also create watercolour-like washes with a brush and water, providing great variety in the artistic effects you can achieve.
+Water-soluble pastels can be used just like a regular soft pastel, except that you can also create watercolour-like washes with a brush and water, providing great variety in the artistic effects you can achieve.